bunnylushington/resume/README.txt

 Adya Consulting for Pearson (Contract)                October 2015 -- March 2016 Consultant                                                   Boston, MA (Remote)

-   * Created a secure Erlang-based server to receive, compile, and execute user-submitted code.
+   * Created a secure Erlang server to receive, compile, and execute user-submitted code.
 Responsible for architecture, API design, Docker containerization, documentation, and all programming.